-Lactobacillus rhamnosus is one of several species of probiotic bacteria that has an impressive resume’ of health benefits.
+Lactobacillus rhamnosus (L. rhamnosus) is one of several species of probiotic bacteria that has an impressive resume’ of health benefits.
 This is one species that certainly has some strain-specific health benefits and attributes, so if you are interested in it, you should decide if you need to consume one of the specific strains.
-Be healthy, yet save money, by choosing the right probiotics for your needs.

-Lactobacillus rhamnosus is a facultative anaerobic lactic acid bacterium (see my microbe page) and is frequently isolated from the human gastrointestinal mucosa, starting in the mouth, of healthy individuals.
+L. rhamnosus is Gram-positive, non-motile, non-sporulating rod-shaped facultative anaerobic lactic acid bacterium (see my microbe page) and is frequently isolated from the human gastrointestinal mucosa, starting in the mouth, of healthy individuals.
 It is also present in the female vagina and urinary tract.

 As you have read on pages of this website for other species of probiotics, prior to DNA analysis it was difficult to determine which species a microbe belonged to because the differences in some cases are minor, and this difficulty caused confusion in classifying microbes.
 Lactobacillus rhamnosus (or L. rhamnosus for short) had a confusing history because it was originally considered to be a subspecies of Lactobacillus casei.
 And some of its strains were originally thought to be L. fermentum or L. reuteri.
 Doing research on this species is a bit challenging!

 Modern genetic research found it to be a species of its own, with its own benefits, and found that different strains had varied characteristics.
 The health benefits of the most common strains are discussed on the individual-strain pages at the bottom of this page.

 L. rhamnosus has been shown to translocate from the intestines in mice to the spleen and liver, and has caused rare, but serious infections in severely ill people.
 Thus, the potential for an infection in immune-system-compromised people exists.